 There are three key scientific reasons that one should bank their immune cells while they are still young and healthy.

-The immune system is one of the most vulnerable target during cancer treatment.
-Compounded with the use of chemotherapy, radiotherapy, a patient’s immune system is severely damaged and has little chance to recover before starting immunotherapy
+The immune system is one of the most vulnerable targets during cancer treatment.
+Compounded by the use of chemotherapy, radiotherapy, a patient’s immune system is severely damaged and has little chance to recover before starting immunotherapy

 In many cases of advanced cancer, cancer cells will enter circulation, invade and interfere with the body’s natural production of immune cells, making the system less “pure and healthy”.
 As a result, many cancer patients fail to obtain enough healthy T-cells to allow the production of enough effector cells (such as CAR-T cells) for treatment.

 It is long been know that the body’s immune system decays over age.
 Storing immune cells while the body is still young and healthy ensures that patients will have access to the best quality cells later in life.